aws-samples/serverless-samples/apigw-eventbridge-schema-validation/README.md

 ## Testing

 This first test will emulate the first stage of our event evolution.
-A schema will be created in Eventbridge, but won't be enforced in API Gateway until you enable the rule to trigger the Lambda function.
+A schema will be created in EventBridge, but won't be enforced in API Gateway until you enable the rule to trigger the Lambda function.
 This will be done in the second test.

 Run this command multiple times to send events to the custom event bus.
 Replace API URL with your API endpoint.